melvinvarkey/bigipsecurity/README.md

 #### Remediation

-##### Configuring secure cookie persistence by using the Configuration utility
+##### Configuring secure cookie persistence using the Configuration utility

 1. Log in to the Configuration utility.
-2. Navigate `Local Traffic > Profiles > Persistence`.
+2. Go to `Local Traffic > Profiles > Persistence`.
-3. Create new secure persistence profile with persistence type equals to `Cookie`.
+3. Create a new secure persistence profile with persistence type equals to `Cookie`.
 4. Check the custom box for `Cookie Name` and enter a cookie name that does not conflict with any existing cookie names.
 5. Check the custom box for `Cookie Encryption Use Policy` and choose a `required` option.
 Enter a passphrase in `Encryption Passphrase` field.
-6. Click on `Finished` button.
+6. Click `Finished`.
-7. Assign created persistence profile to virtual server.
+7. Assign created persistence profile to the virtual server.

-##### Configuring cookie persistence in the TMSH
+##### Configuring secure cookie persistence using TMSH

  ```
 create ltm persistense cookie <profile_name>